hrqmonteiro/joplin-theme/README.md

 ## Details:

-This is the resources i added to my theme.
+These are the resources i added to my theme.
 The [setup](#setup) section will guide you on how to install it.

 * Dark theme: based on the default Joplin dark theme and, as stated before, on Amanda's theme.
 * Colorscheme: i call it **Neptune**, i use it on many things on my setup (Linux rice, Vim colors, and other applications).